 This soap is a WWII reproduction of Lifebuoy soap.
 Inside the reproduction cardboard box packaging is a usable bar of modern Lifebuoy soap.
-This smaller bar is perfect for vintage travel sets that require a smaller than standard soap bar.
+This smaller bar is perfect for vintage travel kits that require a smaller than standard soap bar.
 We also offer a larger, Lifebuoy bath-sized bar

 Lifebuoy was a popular soap both by the British and the Americans.
 Lifebuoy was originally carbolic soap, which worked both as an antiseptic and a mild deodorant.
 That’s why it claims to be a health soap.